How to Choose the Right HOA Management Company

 Quorum

 A quorum is a very important issue related to board meetings.
-The term “quorum” refers to the minimum number of members that must participate in order to conduct business.
+The term “quorum” refers to the minimum number of members participating to conduct business.
 If there are not enough members to make up the quorum, the meeting can’t be held, and actions can’t be taken.
-Quorum requirements are typically defined in your Bylaws.
+Quorum requirements are defined in your Bylaws.

 Notice for Regular Board Meetings

-Unless otherwise provided in the documents, the Arizona State Statute requires all Board Meetings to be noticed at least 48 hours prior to the meeting via conspicuous posting, newsletter, or any other reasonable means as determined by the Board of Directors.
+Unless otherwise provided in the documents, the Arizona State Statute requires all HOA Meetings to be noticed at least 48 hours before the meeting via conspicuous posting, newsletter, or any other reasonable means as determined by the Board of Directors.
 However, the notice provision only applies AFTER the termination of declarant control of the association.
 Check your Bylaws for other possible notice provisions.

 It is also important to remember: